An Approximate-Master-Equation Formulation of the Watts Threshold Model on Hypergraphs: Conclusions and Discussion

-We also examined the {performance} of our reduced AME system {on} real-world hypergraphs from a primary-school face-to-face contact network \cite{stehle2011high, stonge2022} and a subset of a DBLP computer-science coauthorship network \cite{benson2018simplicial, stonge2022}.
-However, although the reduced AME model {performs reasonably well} for the real-world data that we examined, we also observed that it does not account for finite-size effects or for {structural} correlations ({e.g., between {the} degrees of nodes in the same group, between the sizes of groups that share nodes, and between the node degrees and {the group sizes}}).
-It is worthwhile to generalize our AME systems to account for these structural correlations.
+We also examined the performance of our reduced AME system on real-world hypergraphs from a primary-school face-to-face contact network \cite{stehle2011high, stonge2022} and a subset of a DBLP computer-science coauthorship network \cite{benson2018simplicial, stonge2022}. {Although} the reduced AME {system} performs reasonably well for {these real-world networks,} we {observed} that it does not account for finite-size effects or for structural correlations (e.g., between the degrees of nodes in the same group, between the sizes of groups that share nodes, and between the node degrees and the group sizes).
+It is worthwhile to generalize our AME systems to account for {structural} correlations.